Beaches? Tick. Nightlife? Tick. Proximity to some of the world’s most exciting theme parks? Double tick.

 Redfish and trout are common (and delicious) catches, but if you’re looking for something trophy-worthy, try your luck reeling in a tarpon weighing up to 200 pounds.

-20 – Snap a picture with a turtle at Clearwater Marine Aquarium
+22 – Snap a photo with a turtle at Clearwater Marine Aquarium

-With hundreds of life-sized dinosaurs and interactive outdoor exhibits, you’ll feel like you’re in Jurassic Park!
+With hundreds of life-sized dinosaurs and interactive outdoor exhibits, you can feel like you’re in Jurassic Park!

 Younger visitors will love the energetic dinosaur playground, while anyone wanting to get their hands a little dirty can be an archaeologist at the Fossil Dig and Bone Yard — you get to keep what you find, including real dinosaur teeth!